UK to review security after unknown objects puzzle N America

 China says the unmanned balloon was a civilian meteorological airship that had blown off course.

+British Transport Minister Richard Holden said Monday that it was “possible” China had flown spy balloons over the U.K. He said Britain would deal “robustly” with China, which he called “a hostile state.”

 A senior U.S. military official said Sunday that part of the reason for the repeated shootdowns is a “heightened alert” and closer scrutiny of the skies following discovery of the spy balloon.

-Pentagon officials say the three objects downed since then posed no security threats, but so far little is known about them and officials have ruled nothing out.
+Pentagon officials say the three objects downed since then posed no security threats, but so far little is known about them and officials have ruled nothing out — not even UFOs.